dobtco/wintersmith-knowledge-base/contents/articles/your_account/accounts/billing.md

 Under the "Billing" section of the ["Your organization" page](https://dashboard.dobt.co/organization/), click the "Add credit card" link.
 Enter your credit card details and click the "Save" button.
 (Or, if you are already a Stripe user, enter the verification code you received from Stripe via SMS.)
 You can always go back and change the credit card you have on file by clicking the "Update credit card" link.

-## Adding or changing a subscription
+## Adding or changing a plan

-To add or change a subscription, simply select the appropriate subscription plan from the "Billing" page (which you can access from the "Settings" page by clicking the "Manage billing details" link) and then click the "Save" button.
+On the ["Your organization" page](https://dashboard.dobt.co/organization/), click the "Edit" button next to the application's name.
+Under "Plan," select a plan from the dropdown and click the "Save changes" button.
+(If you don't have a credit card on file with us, you will see an "Enter payment information" button instead.)

 ## Viewing recent charges